distributedlife/difficulty/terminology.md

 	| Irrelevant <——> Relevant <——> Vital |

 ##### Irrelevant
 The skill has no impact over the outcome of the game.
-Your ability to sDifficulty Vectors In this book I’ll dive deep into each skill and come up with what I called *difficulty vectors*.
-These are ways ing won’t help you in a sprinting race.
+Your ability to sing won’t help you in a sprinting race.

 ##### Relevant
 The skill is involved in the play of the game and does impact the game.
 But it itself is not enough to win consistently.
 Luck is involved in poker and it may help you win a game.
 But you can’t rely on luck alone to be competitive.